piscisvolans/piscisvolans.github.io/_posts/2019-09-06-poetry-friday-snakes.md

 more: "True"
 ---

-Our poetry challenge this month, from Laura Purdie Salas, was to write a poem comparing something with a snake, in 8 lines or less.
-Because Poetry Friday is hosted this month by [Poetry for Children](http://poetryforchildren.blogspot.com/) I was inspired to try writing something fun and silly that I would have liked when I was a kid.
+Our poetry challenge this month, from Laura Purdie Salas, was to write a poem comparing something with a snake in 8 lines or less.
+Because Poetry Friday is hosted this month by [Poetry for Children](http://poetryforchildren.blogspot.com/), I was inspired to try writing something fun that I would have liked when I was a kid (not my usual genre).

 <!--more-->

 <br>
 <h2>Snakes</h2>
 <pre class="poem">
+snakes in your socks
+snakes in dreams
+snakes under rocks
-snakes in a story
+snakes in schemes
 snakes in a jar
 snakes in a quarry
 snakes in the stars
-snakes under rocks
-snakes in schemes
-snakes in your socks
-snakes in dreams
+snakes in allegory
 </pre>
 <br><br>
-Please visit my poetry sisters and read their snake poems!
+Please visit my poetry sisters and read their ssssssnake poemssssss!

 <!--* [Liz](https://lizgartonscanlon.com/2019/05/poetry-project-may-2019/)-->
 * [Sara](https://saralewisholmes.blogspot.com/2019/09/poetry-friday-snakes-in-eight-lines-or.html)